 Disney will ask guests to shelter in place until the hurricane passes.
 This would typically mean that you would have to remain at your resort for the duration of the storm.
 Disney has a large number of precautions and arrangements in place for this.
 In the past, Disney has given guests plenty of food options and even set up events in the resort lobbies to help pass the time.

 Hopefully, your next Disney World trip won’t be impacted by a hurricane!
-For help planning your next Disney vacation, contact me today!
+For help with planning your next Disney vacation, contact me today!
+I am a travel agent specializing in Disney destinations and can help you plan a magical vacation at no extra cost to you!